irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 <ins>Damage resistance</ins>
 All damage resistance upgrades are now additive instead of multiplicative.
 For more info scroll down to [Global changes - skills](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/General_and_Skills.md#skills).

-Extent of changes is too vast to sum up, so you should check the "Skills Legend" picture on top of the skills section bellow, which summarizes skill rework information - if a skill was updated or not, and how significantly.
+Extent of skill changes is too vast to sum up, so you should check the "Skills Legend" picture on top of the skills section bellow, which summarizes skill rework information - if a skill was updated or not, and how significantly.
 Check out whatever you think might be interesting :)

-Most perks received minor updates to improve their design (mostly on DS difficulty), with only 3 perks gaining "major" updates.
-Go over general/neutral perk deck cards on the [perk](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Perks.md) page, since they apply to all perks.
+Most perks received minor updates to improve their design (mostly for DS difficulty), with only 3 perks gaining "major" reworks.
+Don't forget to go over general (or "neutral") perk deck cards on the [perk](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Perks.md) page, since they apply to all perks, and by extension to all builds.
 Additionaly, 3 new custom perks were added - "Brawler", "Speed Junkie" and "Guardian".

 ### Weapon Changes
 <ins>Damage and ammo:</ins>
-All guns are now categorized under a "damage class" - most weapons will have a strict base damage value without random fluctuations.
+All guns are now categorized under a "damage class" - most weapons will have a strict base damage value without random fluctuations, and are all based around specific breakpoints (aka amount of bullets to kill certain enemy types).
+This makes both balancing and gun building easier to manage.
 Ammo pick up is now dependent only on weapon damage class, and it is __much much__ worse.
 You **HAVE** to use both of your weapons, and *even then* you can still run out, especially on lengthy heists.
 Using melee and throwable weapons is somewhat mandatory, to avoid running out of ammo quickly.

 <ins>Recoil:</ins>